 How was your experience of Crowdfunding?

 Crowdfunding enabled me to make SOUND IT OUT, a film that just would never have been commissioned.
 It was very new at the time and we were one of the very films in the UK to crowdfund.
 I wrote up everything I learned for Directors notes, detailing the SOUND IT OUT process and the one for Orion.
-It's incredibly exciting and an enormous amount of work.
+It's incredibly exciting, an enormous amount of work and I'm not sure I would ever do it again.

 I'm a media student, can I send you a list of questions to answer for my homework?